ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-vite.md

  ## Installing necessary dependencies

 After initializing the project, you can start installing packages.
-Fundamentally, you need three things: an editor base, editor plugins, and a Vite plugin for CKEditor.
+Fundamentally, you need a list of three things: an editor base, editor plugins, and a Vite plugin for CKEditor.
 This example will use Classic Editor.
 In terms of plugins, you can use whatever you want.
+Among the list of plugins should be a theme, like `@ckeditor/ckeditor5-theme-lark`.
 If you need inspiration, you can base your integration on one of the existing builds.
 There is a list of packages in the [classic build's](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-build-classic/package.json) `package.json` file.
 But remember that all packages (excluding `@ckeditor/ckeditor5-dev-*`) must have the same version as the base editor package.

-You can install packages using npm like `npm install @ckeditor/ckeditor5-editor-classic`, or copy dependencies from the build repo and typing `npm install`.
+You can install packages individually like `npm install @ckeditor/ckeditor5-editor-classic`, or copy dependencies from the build repo and typing `npm install`.
 The `dependencies` section of your `package.json` should look similar to this:

 ```js
 "dependencies": {